 The reporting requirements of Section 6038A change nothing with respect to how you report the activities of your LLC for income tax purposes.
 The LLC is still disregarded when it comes time to report its income and expenses on your Form 1040NR.
 The classification as a separate corporation only applies for the purpose of satisfying the requirements of IRC Section 6038A, which are explain below.
 (And, if you screw this up, they charge you $25,000, so keep reading and don't doze off.)

 Reporting requirements of Section 6038A

-In general, this section requires you to 1) furnish the name, principal place of business, nature of business, and country of residence for each person that is a related party to the reporting LLC during it's taxable year, if that person had any transaction with the LLC; 2) describe the manner in which such related party is related to the LLC; and 3) provide a description of the transactions between each related party and the LLC (IRC Sec.
+In general, this section requires you to 1) furnish the name, principal place of business, nature of business, and country of residence for each person that is a related party to the reporting LLC during it's taxable year, if that person had any transaction with the LLC; 2) describe the manner in which such related party is related to the LLC; and 3) provide a description of the transactions (deemed "reportable transactions" in the instructions to Form 5472) between each related party and the LLC (IRC Sec.
 6038A(b)).

-The two critical terms to understand here are "related party" and "transaction," which have very specific definitions under IRC Section 6038A.
+The two critical terms to understand here are "related party" and "transaction" (or "reportable transaction") which have very specific definitions under IRC Section 6038A.
 (In U.S. tax law, words have different meanings depending on what page you're on.)

 What or Who Is a "Related Party"?

 First, you are a related party, whether your ownership is direct or through another disregarded entity, as discussed in the previous section.
 Now who else is?
 Let me answer that this way.
 Let's say you would like to avoid these pesky reporting requirements, but still sneakily engage in transactions with your LLC indirectly, through family members or entities you control.
 Try to think of ways to do that.